-Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Goal 1: Broaden homeownership opportunities for members of the protected classes Task 1.1: Continue to offer financial incentives toward the creation of new homeownership opportunities through the County's My HOME Program and NSP.
-Ensure that mortgage products are appropriate for the applicant in terms of amount, cost, terms, etc. In its efforts to foster and encourage the creation of new homeownership opportunities, DHCD plans to administer the County's homebuyer program, the Pathway to Purchase Program (formerly known as My HOME Program).
+Goal/Task esponsible Entity(s) Goal 1: Broaden homeownership opportunities for mem pers of the protected classes Task 1.1: Continue to offer financial incentives toward the creation of new homeownership opportunities through the County's My HOME Program and NSP.
+Ensure that mortgage products are appropriate for the applicant in terms of amount, cost, terms, etc. In its efforts to foster and encourage the creation of new homeownership opportunities, DHCD plans to administer the County's homebuyer program, the Pathway to Purchase Program (formerly known as My HOME Program), as well as the County Purchase Assistance Program (PGCPAP), which is funding through the County's Housing Investment Trust Fund.
 The Pathway to Purchase Program assists income-eligible first-time homebuyers.
-Additionally, the Program offers zero percent (0%) interest, deferred payment up to the maximum \$10,000, as needed for mortgage principle reduction, and/or down payment and/or closing costs.
+NOTE: In FY 2020, the County will not use its new HOME program allocation to operate the Pathway to Purchase Program.
+The Pathway to Purchase program offers zero percent (0%) interest, deferred payment up to the maximum \$10,000, as needed for mortgage principle reduction, and/or down payment and/or closing costs.
 Further, as part of its loan terms, each property assisted with HOME funds must remain affordable for a minimum period, depending on the amount of the HOME funds provided.
-Note: DHCD did not receive NSP funds for FY 2019.
-DHCD Task 1.2: Continue to fund homeownership counseling and financial management education for lower-income households, particularly minorities.
+The PGCPAP offers zero percent (0%) interest, deferred loan payment up to the maximum \$15,000, as needed for mortgage principle reduction, and/or down payment and/or closing costs.
+Purchaser must pay back the loan in full.
+Note: DHCD did not receive NSP funds for FY 2020. ⊣CD Task 1.2: Continue to fund homeownership counseling and financial management education for lower-income households, particularly minorities.
 DHCD will continue to encourage funding of homeownership counseling and financial management education for lower-income households.
-In its Fiscal Year (FY) 2019 entitlement allocation, DHCD will allocate fifteen percent (15%) of its CDBG funds for Public Services activities, which includes activities that provide housing counseling and financial management education principally for low-income households.
-County DHCD
+In its Fiscal Year (FY) 2020 entitlement allocation, DHCD will allocate fifteen percent (15%) of its CDBG funds for Public Services activities, which includes activities that provide housing counseling and financial management education principally for low-income households. ounty DHCD